Kronberg im Taunus

 Paying a visit to Rostropovich and Casals

 The “world capital of the cello” has monuments to two leading cellists: Mstislav Rostropovich and Pablo Casals.
 During his lifetime “Slava” gave masterclasses in Kronberg – now he is waiting for us in the Schulgarten, a small garden that once belonged to the school (now demolished), having “taken up residence” near to the Stadthalle.
 The close association with Pablo Casals is expressed in the sculpture “Tribute to Pablo Casals”, which can be found not far from the little lake known as the Schillerweiher (Schiller Pond) in Victoria Park.

 Anyone who has more time and likes greener surroundings can take the circular route from the Philosophenweg via the Opel Zoo and back along Scheibenbuschweg – with the possibility of lingering for a while in the superb chestnut grove with a view of Kronberg Castle (approx 3.5 km).

 If you are in search of a little more grandeur, why not enjoy a cup of tea or coffee on the terrace or in the fireside lounge in Kronberg’s Schlosshotel and imbibe the atmosphere of the stately home built in 1893 by Victoria, Empress Frederick, the mother of the last German emperor, as her dowager seat?
 Part of the surrounding park with its Italian rose garden and romantic grotto is open to the public.

-If the weather is bad, it is worth visiting the Kronberg Artists Colony Museum.
+If the weather is bad, it is worth visiting the Kronberg Artists Colony Museum at Villa Winter.
 This is also where some of Kronberg Academy's events take place.
 Come and hear what it’s all about!